conduitio-labs/conduit-connector-snowflake/README.md

 #### Snapshot Iterator

 The snapshot iterator starts getting data from the table using select query with limit and offset.
 Batch size is configurable, offset value is zero for first time.
-Iterator save information from table to `currentBatch` slice variable.
+Iterator save rows from table to `currentBatch` slice variable.

 Iterator `HasNext` method check if next element exist in `currentBatch` using variable `index`